wgw0/bq_modelling/README.md

 ### Hyperparameters

-- MAX_SEQ_LENGTH (20):
+- MAX_SEQ_LENGTH:
 This defines the maximum number of events (the sequence length) considered in each user journey.
 Sequences shorter than this are padded, and longer sequences are truncated.
 Adjusting this value changes how much sequential information is fed into the model.
 This is done so that all sequences have a consistent shape before being fed into the model.

-- EPOCHS (40):
+- EPOCHS:
 The number of complete passes through the training data during model training.
-Increasing this number can allow the model more opportunities to learn, but may risk overfitting, whereas reducing it may lead to underfitting. *(Testing resulted in 40 as best match)*
+Increasing this number can allow the model more opportunities to learn, but may risk overfitting, whereas reducing it may lead to underfitting.

-- BATCH_SIZE (32):
+- BATCH_SIZE:
 The number of samples processed before the model's weights are updated.
-A larger batch size might lead to more stable gradient updates but requires more memory, while a smaller batch size can result in noisier updates and potentially slower convergence. *(32 is a default value but works well)*
+A larger batch size might lead to more stable gradient updates but requires more memory, while a smaller batch size can result in noisier updates and potentially slower convergence.

-- LEARNING_RATE (0.001):
+- LEARNING_RATE:
 This is the step size used by the optimiser (Adam in this case) when updating the model’s weights.
-A higher learning rate can accelerate training but may overshoot optimal values, while a lower rate might yield a more precise convergence at the cost of slower training. *(0.001 is a common default for Adam optimiser)*
+A higher learning rate can accelerate training but may overshoot optimal values, while a lower rate might yield a more precise convergence at the cost of slower training.

-- RANDOM_STATE (42):
+- RANDOM_STATE:
 A seed value used for random number generation to ensure reproducibility of the model training and data splitting.
 Changing this value will result in different random splits and model initialisations, which could affect performance outcomes.